EliGurarie/EliGurarie.github.io/_pages/research.md

 3. **Methodological developments for wildlife ecology:**  Developing innovative, creative, sophisticated, yet easy-to-use statistical tools to help wildlife practitioners maximize the quality and nuance of inference from all kinds of ecological data, especially movement data, survival data, camera trap observations.
 See [Rpackages.html].

-Other projects - either active or in the works - include:
+Others - either active or in the works - include:

-- (a) modeling the potential role of selective predation, esp. of wolves, in potentially slowing the spread of Chronic Wasting Disease (CWD) in Wisconsin,
+- (a) Modeling the potential role of selective predation, esp. of wolves, in potentially slowing the spread of Chronic Wasting Disease (CWD) in Wisconsin.
-- (b) analyzing the movements and behaviors of critically endangered Sonoran pronghorn in Arizona,
+- (b) Analyzing the movements and behaviors of critically endangered Sonoran pronghorn in Arizona.
-- (c) more!
+- (c) Large scale analysis of phenological data across northern Eurasia.